raymondworkshop/old.myblog/_posts/diary/2020-01-03-daily-review.md

   * TODO
     - CHECK Monk framework, and read <Mastery> by George Leonard
     - Write summary about the course on psychology
+    - Write some code
     - Practice my english and cantonese
-    - Write some code
-    - try to buy zara suit at shatin
+    - try to buy Uniqlo MA-1 suit at shatin
     - SELL voo tonight, and try to buy MSFT on futu